- 2 Bedrooms

 - Washing Machine

 About this PropertyHILTON HEAD ISLAND.
-This Palmetto Dunes two-bedroom, three-bathroom villa is a freshly refreshed unit with a golf-course view.
-The unit includes a splendid kitchen and a dining room table that seats six.
+This Palmetto Dunes two-bedroom, three-bathroom villa is a newly remodeled unit with a golf-course view.
+The unit includes a pretty kitchen and a dining room table that seats six.
 The living room is an open area with a flat screen TV and offers direct access to the outdoor porch.
 The patio overlooks one of Palmetto Dunes practice facilities and is a ideal spot to relax and relax.

 Both bedrooms are located downstairs.
 The master bedroom has a queen bed with FSTV.
 The master bathroom has a walk in shower.
 The guest bedroom has a queen bed and twin bed.
 The guest bathroom has a tub/shower combination.